 Advance registration is recommended for this popular program.
 Walk-ins will not be accepted if a program fills by the registration deadline.

 Updated registration form this year—register for lectures on one form.
 Note: Seven or more lectures are $70 only if registered together.
 We cannot bundle or give credits for separate registrations.

 2020 Winter Enrichment registration is now open.

-The 2019 series will begin January 10 and continue through March 14.
-Lectures are on Thursday mornings from 9 to 11:30 a.m. in the Arboretum Visitor Center auditorium.
-Bring your own reusable mug for coffee, available starting at 8:30; programs will begin promptly at 9.
+The 2020 series begins January 9 and continues through March 12.
+Lectures are held in the Arboretum Visitor Center auditorium.
+Lectures are $10 each and advance registration is strongly recommended.
+Bring your own reusable mug for coffee, which will be available starting at 8:30.
+Programs will begin promptly at 9.

 January 9, UW–Madison Arboretum Bluebird Trail.
 Sylvia Marek, Arboretum naturalist, and Jessica Ross, Arboretum citizen science coordinator.
 Register by January 6.

 January 16, How Winter and Invasive Plants Modify Small Mammal Behavior in Wisconsin Forests.
 John Orrock, professor, Department of Integrative Biology, UW–Madison.
 Register by January 13.

 January 23, Citizen Science at the Arboretum.
 Jessica Ross, citizen science coordinator, UW–Madison Arboretum.
 Register by January 20.

 January 30, The Tallgrass Prairie—A Conversation.
 Cindy Crosby, author, instructor, and interpretive trainer on natural history.
 Register by January 27.